-The decision states why your citizenship has been revoked.
-If you have not been granted a new residence permit after the citizenship was revoked, the decision will state so.
+The decision letter will state why your citizenship has been revoked.
+It will also state whether you have not been granted a new residence permit after revocation of your citizenship.

-If you have provided incorrect or incomplete information in your application, or if you have intentionally withheld important information, and this was very important to the decision to grant your application, you may lose your Norwegian citizenship.
+If you have provided incorrect or incomplete information in your application, or if you have intentionally withheld key details, and this was very important to the decision to grant your application, you may lose your Norwegian citizenship.

 Children’s citizenships are normally not revoked

 Children’s citizenships will normally not be revoked on the grounds of mistakes committed by their parents or grandparents.
-This also applies to children who have reached the age of majority, but who were under the age of 18 when they applied for or were granted Norwegian citizenship.
-In some cases, the child’s citizenship can be revoked if the child does not have a strong connection to Norway.
+This also applies to children who have reached the age of majority, but who were under the age of 18 when they applied for, or were granted, Norwegian citizenship.
+A child’s citizenship can be revoked in some cases if the child does not have a strong connection to Norway.

-If the child’s citizenship is not revoked and the child is registered with an incorrect identity, the UDI can change the information so that the identity is correct.
+If the child’s citizenship is not revoked and the child is registered with an incorrect identity, UDI can correct the information.

-A decision to revoke a citizenship means that the UDI decides that the citizenship is no longer valid.
-It may mean that the person who loses their citizenship can not continue to live in Norway, either for a limited period of time or for the rest of their life.
-However, for many people it means being granted a new residence permit and that the residence period in Norway restarts.
+A decision to revoke a citizenship entails that UDI decides that the citizenship is no longer valid.
+This may mean that the person who loses their citizenship can not continue to live in Norway, either for a limited period of time or for the rest of their life.
+However, for many people it means they will be granted a new residence permit and that a residence period in Norway restarts.

-When the UDI considers whether you should lose your citizenship, we will always consider whether you can be granted another type of residence permit.
+When UDI is assessing whether you should lose your citizenship, we will always consider whether you can be granted another type of residence permit.

-Sometimes the UDI receives new information that makes it necessary to take a closer look at your case.
-It may for example be that an application for family reunification contains different information than previously provided by you, or that an application for asylum from another family member includes contradictory information.
+Sometimes UDI receives new information that makes it necessary to take a closer look into your case.
+For example, an application for family reunification may contain different information than previously provided, or an application for asylum from another family member contains contradictory information.

-The UDI also receives tip-offs from private individuals, and we are aware that this may be based on misunderstandings or come from someone with a motive for revenge.
-Many of these tip-offs are therefore not investigated any further.
+UDI also receives tips from private individuals, and we are aware that this may be based on misunderstandings or motivated by revenge.
+Many of these tips are therefore not investigated any further.